francesNLP/MappingChange/README.md

 - A knowledge graph aligned with HTO, linking Gazetteer entries to external sources (Wikidata, DBpedia)
 - Search and analysis interfaces powered by Elasticsearch and SPARQL

+This pipeline uniquely leverages GPT-4 for structured article segmentation across noisy OCR editions, overcoming variability in historical formatting.
 This is the first semantically enriched and temporally aligned resource of its kind over this corpus.

 ## 📦 Resource Availability Statement